10 Stylish Hairstyles to Complement Your Kimono Rental

-One of the exciting aspects of kimono rental is undoubtedly the hair arrangement.
+One of the true highlights of kimono rental is, without a doubt, the hair styling.

-When you rent a kimono, you naturally want to try stylish hair arrangements that you don’t usually do in your everyday life.
+When you rent a kimono, it’s only natural to want to try a more elegant and elaborate hairstyle—something you wouldn’t usually wear in your everyday life.

-This time, we’ll introduce recommended hair arrangements based on hair length.
+In this section, we’ll introduce recommended hair arrangements based on different hair lengths.

-It’s often said that kimono looks beautiful when the collar area is visible.
+It is often said that a kimono looks most beautiful when the neckline is visible.

-Unlike dresses, kimono covers a large area of the body with fabric, so an updo hairstyle gives a neat impression.
-However, there is no strict rule that says you must have an updo.
+Unlike dresses, kimono cover a larger area of the body with fabric, so wearing your hair in an updo creates a clean and refined impression.
+However, there is no strict rule that requires you to choose an upstyle.

-Wearing kimono with your hair down is not a recent trend; it dates back to the Taisho era when Japanese and Western cultures blended, and “Haikara-san” (high collar) style became popular, featuring hakama attire with half updos and large ribbons.
+Wearing your hair down with a kimono is not just a modern trend.
+This style dates back to the Taishō era, when Japanese and Western cultures blended, and the “Haikara-san” look—featuring half-up hair adorned with a large ribbon—became fashionable.

 Short Hair

-Short hair allows for fewer styling options due to its length, but you can have fun with hair accessories.
+Short hair naturally offers fewer styling options due to its length, but it can still be beautifully enhanced with hair accessories.

-Matching hairpins with the color of your kimono and securing your hair tightly is also a fashionable choice.
+Securing your hair neatly with a kanzashi that matches the color of your kimono is also a stylish choice.

-Hair accessories are often reasonably priced, so finding your favorite one to match your kimono can be enjoyable.
+Hair accessories are often reasonably priced, so it can be fun to look for your favorite pieces that complement your kimono.

 Single Curl

-A single curl hairstyle involves curling just the tips of your hair.
+A single curl hairstyle involves curling just the ends of your hair.

-Intentionally styling your hair in a way that contrasts with your usual look can be fun.
+Intentionally styling your hair in a way that contrasts with your usual look can be a fun and refreshing experience.

 Additionally, adding shine to your hair will make the single curl style stand out even more, so don’t forget to use gel or oil for a glossy finish!